4Eric/hello-world/README.md

 # b2 branch
-# from corp through vpn
+# from corp through vpn - Istiyak

 # made some change